Moeckel History, Family Crest & Coats of Arms

 Early History of the Moeckel family

-Another 211 words (15 lines of text) covering the years 1722, 1760, and 1764 are included under the topic Early Moeckel History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Moeckel research.
+Another 129 words (9 lines of text) covering the years 1722, 1760, and 1764 are included under the topic Early Moeckel History in all our PDF Extended History products and printed products wherever possible.

 Moeckel Spelling Variations

 Many cultural groups lived in the German states in medieval times.
 Each had its own dialect and traditions, and unique variations of popular names.
 Low German, which is similar to contemporary Dutch, was spoken in Westphalia.
 German names are characterized by additions such as regional suffixes and phrases that tell something about the origin or background of its original bearer.
 Further contributing to the variation in German names was the fact that there were no spelling rules in medieval times: scribes recorded names according to their sound.
 The recorded spelling variations of Moeckel include Mock, Moeck, Moek, Moecke, Moeke, Moekel, Moeckel, Moekl, Moeckl, Mockl, Mockler, Moeckel, Mockler, Muckler and many more.